New Years Deals:

 Hall sensors are magnetic field detection sensors.
 Inside the motor, such sensors detect the motor’s position and RPM.
 The mainboard logic requires this information to drive the motor.

-Furthermore, the electrical current sensing of the mainboard is commonly done with a chip based on the hall effect, which is also required for certain types of motor driving algorithms such as Field-Oriented Control and to detect situations where the power output is approaching the limits.
+Furthermore, the electrical current sensing of the mainboard is commonly done with a chip based on the hall effect, which is also required for certain types of motor driving algorithms, such as Field-Oriented Control, to detect situations where the power output is approaching the limits.

 Mainboard